What equipment and safety gear do Olympic ski jumpers use?

-Jumping skis are widest and longest type of skis used in Winter Olympic sports.
+Jumping skis are the widest and longest type of skis used in Winter Olympic sports.
 They are made of a light plastic material and designed for optimal aerodynamic flight.
-The maximum length of a competitor’s skis is 145% of his/her height.
+The maximum length of a competitor’s skis is 145% of their height, based on a minimum BMI of 21 for both men and women.
+Athletes with lower BMIs must use shorter skis.

 Bindings

-The binding must be mounted parallel to the run-direction and must be placed so that a maximum of 57 percent of the entire ski length is before the bindings.
+The binding must be mounted parallel to the run-direction and must be placed so that a maximum of 57% of the entire ski length is ahead of the bindings.
 They are meant to unfasten from the boots in case of a fall.

 Boots